3 Rules to Write Automated Emails Your Customers Love

 You can send them out sooner or space them further apart, whatever feels right for you, just make sure you’re adding value with each email you send.

-And last, but definitely not least, try not to get too hung up on unsubscribes, they’re just part of doing online business.
+And last, but definitely not least, try not to get too hung up on unsubscribes, they’re just part of doing business online.
 Haters gonna hate…and all that.
-All you have to focus on is loving the ones that DO stay on your list, and then love ‘em hard with loads of virutal hugs in the way of relevant, high quality content.
+Keep focused on loving the ones that DO stay on your list, and then love ‘em hard with relevant, high quality content.

-Need help whipping your wiley words into shape?
-Step this way → 👟👟
+Need help wrangling your words?
+Come this way →